 FOSPICE: Assisting end-of-life shelter dogs in finding “forever foster” placements, supporting the dog & caretaker throughout their journey on a one-on-one basis, and finding peace for the dogs in their final months.
 A program developed and run by Foster Dogs, Inc., in collaboration with individual rescue organizations for each participating dog.

 All About Fospice

-We started our Fospice program in 2013, and have sponsored 36 dogs as of March 2017.
-Fospice dog recipients come in all shapes and sizes, from tiny (5 lbs) to huge (120 lbs); breeds have included: Pit Bull, Maltese, Bichon, Shepherd, Shar Pei, Beagle, Yorkshire Terrier, Chihuahua, Labrador Retriever.
+We started our Fospice program in 2013, and have sponsored 38 dogs as of September 2017.
+Fospice dogs come in all shapes and sizes, from tiny (5 lbs) to huge (120 lbs); breeds have included: Pit Bull, Maltese, Bichon, Shepherd, Shar Pei, Beagle, Yorkshire Terrier, Chihuahua, Labrador Retriever.
 We welcome Fospice friends of all shapes and sizes!

-As of Spring 2017, we have donated over $13,000 directly to other nonprofit organizations in support of the Fospice dogs in our program.
-With increased funding, we can save many more Fospice dogs from shelters, and allow for more animal rescue organizations to support their Fospice dog rescue efforts.
+As of Fall 2017, we have donated over $14,000 directly to other nonprofit organizations to support the special Fospice dogs in our program.
+With increased funding, we can save many more Fospice dogs from shelters, and allow for more animal rescue organizations to rescue these dogs despite their less-“adoptable” status.